jazsakr/some_bioinformatics/some_HPC_scripting_101.md

-# Some Script Writing 101
+# Some HPC Script Writing 101
-You have done some experiments or downloaded datasets of several samples, and you want to start doing analysis.
-You will need to write a script!
+You have done some experiments or downloaded datasets of several samples, and you want to start doing analysis. chances are you will need to write a script!

+**What is a script?**

 Scripts could be written in so many ways.
 Some are strict requirements, while some are purely personal preference.
 We will look at an example script.
 This one in particular is tailored toward mapping a sample, `sample1`, to a genome, `human_genome.fa`, using the `minimap2` package.